-- Defining the Superintendent's responsibilities, helping him or her formulate District goals, and evaluating his or her performance regularly, without directly engaging in administrative processes [WLS 0123, 1110, 1210, and 1230]. - Determining the Superintendent's success in meeting the goals established by the Board, and annually evaluating his or her performance [WLS 0123, 1210, 1240, and 2605]. - Assuming jurisdiction over disputes or controversies arising within the District when it desires concerning any matter in which authority has been vested in the Board by statute, rule, or Board policy [WLS 0118 and 0133]. - Establishing fair and equitable terms and conditions of employment and evaluation of all staff [WLS 0123]. - Referring public complaints to the Superintendent for appropriate investigation and action. - Acting in matters of employment or dismissal of personnel after receiving the recommendations of the Superintendent. - Selecting and appointing a Treasurer [ORC §3313.22(A); WLS 1310]. - Determining the Treasurer's success in meeting the goals established by the Board, and annually evaluating his or her performance [WLS]. - Giving the Treasurer full authority for properly discharging his or her professional duties, and holding him/her responsible for acceptable results. - Referring all complaints of the Treasurer's staff to the Treasurer for appropriate investigation and action. - Deciding whether to appoint a professional negotiator or to appoint representatives from within the District to serve on a negotiating team. - Participating in Grievance [TAWLS Article 3; OAPSE 279 Article 5] or appeal proceedings if required.
+- Formulating written policies for the administration of schools, and reviewing or revising them as necessary [WLS 0118, 0123, 0131, 0171 et seq., and 1210]. - Managing and controlling all the public schools in the District and the employees, students, and all other persons entering upon its school grounds or premises [ORC §3313.47]. - Making such rules and regulations as are necessary for its governance and that of its employees, its students, its grounds, or its premises by adopting bylaws and policies for the organization and operation of the Board and the District [ORC §3313.20(A); WLS 0118 and 0131]. - Assuming jurisdiction over disputes or controversies arising within the District when it desires concerning any matter in which authority has been vested in the Board by statute, rule, or Board policy [WLS 0118 and 0133]. - Selecting and appointing a Superintendent [ORC §3319.01; WLS 0100, 0118, 0132, and 1220]. - Delegating authority for the administration of the schools to the Superintendent and staff [WLS 0123 and 0132], including the authority to take necessary action in circumstances not provided for in Board policy, provided that such action is reported to the Board in a timely manner [WLS 0123, 0132, 1210, 1230, and 1230.01]. - Retaining oversight of operational procedures [WLS 1210]. - Appraising its own function as a Board as it affects the educational effectiveness of the District [WLS 0118 and 1110]. - Defining the Superintendent's responsibilities, and helping him or her formulate District goals, without directly engaging in administrative processes [WLS 0123, 1110, 1210, and 1230]. - Determining the Superintendent's success in meeting the goals established by the Board, and annually evaluating his or her performance [WLS 0123, 1110, 1210, 1240, and 2605]. - Establishing fair and equitable terms and conditions of employment and evaluation of all staff [WLS 0123, 0171.1, and 1110]. - Referring all operational complaints about staff to the Superintendent for investigation and action, except when the complaints concern Board actions or operations [WLS 9130 and 9150]. - Acting in matters of employment Suspension or Termination after receiving recommendations from the Superintendent [WLS 1230, 3140, and 4140]. - Selecting and appointing a Treasurer [ORC §3313.22(A); WLS 0100 and 1310]. - Determining the Treasurer's success in meeting the goals established by the Board, and annually evaluating his or her performance [WLS 1330]. - Giving the Treasurer full authority for properly discharging his or her professional duties, and holding him or her responsible for acceptable results. - Referring all complaints about the Treasurer's staff to the Treasurer for investigation and action, as appropriate [WLS 9130]. - Bargaining Collectively with each Exclusive Representative [ORC §4117.01(G), §4117.03(A)(4), and §4117.08]. - Deciding whether to appoint a professional negotiator or to appoint representatives from within the District to serve on a negotiating team [ORC §4117.10(C)]. - Participating in Grievance proceedings [TAWLS Article 3; OAPSE 279 Article 5] or appeal proceedings as necessary.

-NOTE: As individuals, members of the Board do not separately possess the powers that reside in the Board, except when and as expressly authorized by law or by the Board; however, no member of the Board shall be denied facts or materials required for the proper performance of his or her duties to which he or she is legally entitled [WLS 0122.1, 0123, and 0149].
+NOTE: Individual members of the Board do not possess the powers that reside in the Board, but no member of the Board shall be denied documents or information to: 1) Which he or she is legally entitled; and 2) Which are required in the performance of his or her duties as a Board member [WLS 0122.1, 0123, 0148, and 0149].